 - Calf must be cow’s natural calf, not embryo transplant.

 - Unless showing in the Bred & Owned show, Cow does not have to be owned at time of conception but must be owned by ownership deadline of May 1, 2021.

 - Calf is eligible to compete as a single entry in Owned and Bred & Owned Shows, but must be entered as an additional entry.
 Calves shown as a single entry must be born between January 1, 2021 and March 31, 2021.

 - Bred and Owned pairs must have a bred and owned cow AND bred and owned calf.

 - No nurse cows allowed, unless entered as a cow/calf pair.

 Additional Steer Show Regulations

-- All single entry steers must be weaned and cannot be nursing at the Junior National, unless they are also entered as a Cow/Calf Pair.
-No nurse cows allowed on grounds except for those entered and exhibiting in the cow/calf class.
+- All single-entry steers must be weaned and cannot be nursing at the Junior National, unless they are also entered as a Cow/Calf Pair.
+No nurse cows allowed on grounds except for those entered and checked-in in the cow/calf class.

-c.
-Bred & Owned – the top placing B&O steer in each class will be asked to come back to compete for the Bred & Owned Champion Purebred Steer (no additional entry fee).
-Prospect and M arket show together for Bred and Owned.
+- Bred & Owned – the top placing B&O steer in each class will be asked to come back to compete for the Bred & Owned Champion Purebred Steer (no additional entry fee).
+Prospect and Market show together for Bred and Owned.